 Yes, the source of funding is not always a proper gauge of whether or not your project could be affected by export controls regulations.
 There are DOD-funded projects for which export controls are not a factor and conversely, certain non DOD-funded projects are affected by export controls

 I’ve been invited to speak at a conference in Iran.
-Are there any restrictions on this?
+Are there any restrictions or requirements I should be aware of?

 Yes, there are prohibitions on providing services (such as lectures or speeches) while in Iran due to the sanctions on that nation.
 The WCM Export Controls Office should be consulted immediately if you are invited to attend any event in Iran, or if you are considering similar activities in that country.